($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: The crystal of the basic representation of

 \subsection{Description of crystal}

-We will assume some familiarity with the theory of crystals (see \cite{K}), and their relationship to the representation theory of the finite Hecke Algebra (see \cite{G} or \cite{Kl}).
+We will assume some familiarity with the theory of crystals (see \cite{K}), and their relationship to the representation theory of the finite Hecke algebra (see \cite{G} or \cite{Kl}).
 We will look at the crystal $B(\Lambda_0)$ of the irreducible highest weight module $V(\Lambda_0)$ of the affine Lie algebra $\widehat{\mathfrak{sl}_{\ell}}$ (also called the basic representation of $\widehat{\mathfrak{sl}_{\ell}}$).
 The set of nodes of $B(\Lambda_0)$ is denoted $B := \{ \lambda \in \mathcal{P} : \, \lambda \textrm{ is } \ell \textrm{-regular} \} $.
 We will describe the arrows of $B(\Lambda_0)$ below.
 This description is originally due to Misra and Miwa (see \cite{MM}).

-We now view the Young diagram for $\lambda$ as a set of boxes, with their corresponding residues $b-a \mod \ell$ written into the box in row $a$ and column $b$.
+We say the box $(a,b)$ of a partition has \textit{residue} $b-a \mod \ell$.
 A box $x$ in $\lambda$ is said to be a removable $i$-box if it has residue $i$ and after removing $x$ from $\lambda$ the remaining diagram is still a partition.
-A box $y$ not in $\lambda$ is an addable $i$-box if it has residue $i$ and adding $y$ to $\lambda$ yields a partition.
+A space $y$ not in $\lambda$ is an addable $i$-box if it has residue $i$ and adding $y$ to $\lambda$ yields a partition.

 \begin{example} Let $\lambda = (8,5,4,1)$ and $\ell = 3$.
-Then the residues are filled into the corresponding Young diagram as follows:
+Then the residues are filled into the boxes of the corresponding Young diagram as follows:

-Here $\lambda$ has two removable 0-boxes (in the boxes (2,5) and (4,1)), two removable 1-boxes (in the boxes (1,8) and (3,4)), no removable 2-boxes, no addable 0-boxes, two addable 1-boxes (in the boxes (2,6) and (4,2)), and three addable 2-boxes (in the boxes (1,9), (3,5) and (5,1)). \end{example}
+$\lambda$ has two removable 0-boxes (the boxes (2,5) and (4,1)), two removable 1-boxes (the boxes (1,8) and (3,4)), no removable 2-boxes, no addable 0-boxes, two addable 1-boxes (at (2,6) and (4,2)), and three addable 2-boxes (at (1,9), (3,5) and (5,1)). \end{example}